alefranz/MELT/docs/guide.md

 .NET 9, and .NET 10. .NET Framework 4.7.2 is best-effort compatibility for these core packages and is not covered by CI.

+`MELT.Xunit.v3` supports xUnit.net v3 framework versions 3.x and 4.x.
+Its
+minimum `xunit.v3.assert` dependency remains 3.0.1, and dedicated samples run the same MELT assertions against both framework lines.
+Projects using xUnit 4.x should choose the xUnit package variant appropriate for their runner; MELT does not require Microsoft Testing Platform or VSTest specifically.

 The ASP.NET Core helper packages target .NET 8 and .NET 10.
 They use the corresponding modern ASP.NET Core testing stacks; MELT v2 does not support the legacy ASP.NET Core 2.1 helper dependencies.